tcwan/nxos-armdebug/guides/Eclipse-Docker-setup.md

 package which provides a propoer Linux (Ubuntu-based) user environment for working with NxOS-Armdebug.

 WARNING: Due to the difference in End-of-Line representation in Windows vs macOS/Linux, editing text files in Windows may result in strange compilation errors.
-Text files must be saved in Unix (newline) format.
+Source files MUST be saved in Unix (newline) textfile format.
 ```

 # NXT Brick Setup